 How to tell which voice is currently playing

 Open the WebNarrator extension.
 The voice dropdown shows the currently selected voice and its locale code.
 If you’re not sure what you’re listening to, it’s probably whatever your OS said was the default, which on a fresh macOS install is Samantha, on Windows is Microsoft David, and on Linux is usually espeak-ng.
+The built-in neural voices, if you’ve enabled them, sit in the same dropdown and are clearly named (Kokoro <name>).

 A note on privacy

-Look out for voices explicitly marked “Online” or “Cloud” in their name, some Windows installations include these.
+Look out for OS voices explicitly marked “Online” or “Cloud” in their name, some Windows installations include these.
 WebNarrator will still play them if you pick one, but the audio synthesis happens on Microsoft’s servers, not your machine.
 If that matters to you, stick to voices without “Online” in the name.

 If the voice list is still short